The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 Higher up again, we stretched our legs on a short walk through a cool Canaria pine forest.

-Ecomuseum Poblado de Guinea:
+Ecomuseum Poblado de Guinea

-Our next stop was the Eco-Museum Poblado de Guinea, a complex of 21 former shepherds’ huts.
 Made from cow dung and lava rocks, they’ve been restored and kitted out with furniture from different time periods, from the 15th and 16th centuries to recent times.

 Much was made of the lizard breeding center at the museum.
 A rare species of lizard, only found on El Hierro, once grew to lengths of five feet.